matakltm-code/site/pages/posts/aaron-swartz-a-programmable-web.md

 ---
 title: Notes on A Programmable Web by Aaron Swartz
 date: 2016/5/21
+description: At the time when I was getting into web development, I had the chance to read one of the most inspiring book about the web, Aaron Swartz's A Programmable Web.
+And it completely changed my mind.
+tag: web development
+author: Shu
 ---

 # Notes on A Programmable Web by Aaron Swartz

+At the time when I was getting into web development, I had the chance to read one of the most inspiring book about the web, Aaron Swartz's A Programmable Web.
+And it completely changed my mind.

 **Updated in 2017**: [@tommyjtl](https://github.com/tommyjtl), [@zimine](https://github.com/zimine) and I are currently helping translate this post into Simplified Chinese.
 Any [contributions](https://github.com/tommyjtl/the-programmable-web/tree/translation) are welcomed :)